 Maleficio’s Discouverie of Demonologie – The author’s name, loosely translated, means bad dude, so….

-Necrotelicomnicon – A famous book with pages made of lizard skin.
+Necrotelicomnicon – Written by Achmed the Mad.
+A famous book with pages made of lizard skin.
 Possibly used where comic book enthusiasts gather to communicate with the dead.

 True Arte of Levitatione – Spent at least 150 years in the rafters of the Library at UU.

 Ge Fordge’s Compenydyum of Sex Majick – Kept in a vat of ice in a room by itself for obvious reasons.